-Furthermore, we wonder whether it would be more logical to move the going concern assumption of the reporting entity in paragraph 3.10 of the ED to of the section on the reporting entity chapter (and not as part of the role of financial statements as drafted in the ED).
-The IASB states in paragraph 3.10: "This [draft] Conceptual Framework is based on the assumption that the reporting entity is a going concern and will continue in operation for the foreseeable future."
-Hence, the criterion of a going concern appears to be a characteristic of the reporting entity rather than the financial statements.
+Furthermore, we consider it to be more appropriate to include the going concern assumption of the reporting entity in paragraph 3.10 of the ED as part of the description of the reporting entity chapter (and not as part of the role of financial statements as drafted in the ED).

 We do not understand the purpose of the discussion in paragraphs 3.13-3.25 about defining the boundaries of the reporting entity through direct and indirect control.
-In our view, neither the purpose nor the implications of the description are expressed clearly.
+In our view, neither the purpose nor the implications of the description are clearly expressed.
 Further, we question whether the term 'boundary of the reporting entity' is the appropriate wording for what is explained in subsequent paragraphs as consolidated, unconsolidated and combined financial statements.

 Moreover, we challenge the Board's observation in 3.23 according to which consolidated financial statements are generally believed to provide more useful information.
 We think that consolidated and unconsolidated financial statements serve different purposes and, therefore, provide a different set of information that is equally useful for capital providers.
-We would agree that most information needs of capital providers are being served sufficiently with consolidated financial statements.
-However, in our view, the importance of information for capital providers depicted in separate financial statements - being the unconsolidated financial statements of the legal entity - should not be undervalued regarding their relevance in the revised Conceptual Framework.
-Some information is more readily available from the unconsolidated financial statements, for instance information about the solvency of the legal entity.
-To make the chapter more helpful, we recommend that the IASB provide an explanation of the benefits and limitations of consolidated and unconsolidated financial statements and explain their implications for developing or revising IFRSs.
+We would agree that most information needs of capital providers are provided with consolidated financial statements.
+However, some information is only readily available from unconsolidated financial statements, for instance information about solvency and liquidity of an entity; hence, if capital providers were seeking that kind of information, unconsolidated financial statements could be more important than consolidated financial statements.
+To make the chapter more helpful, we recommend that the IASB would provide explanation of the benefits and limitation of consolidated and unconsolidated financial statements and explain the implications for developing or revising IFRSs.